Neekoh1310/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-- Suspension Coil T-Test
+- Suspension Coil T-Test: P-value is above the .05 level of significance, thus we do not have sufficient evidence to reject the null hypothesis and the two means are similar.
 ![Suscoil T Test](https://user-images.githubusercontent.com/102476861/177820433-407e0336-a0fe-40dd-b604-15a40df08d78.png)

-- Lot 1 T-Test
+- Lot 1 T-Test: P-value is 1 so the sample from Lot 1 is statistically similar to the population mean.
 ![Lot 1 T Test](https://user-images.githubusercontent.com/102476861/177820457-f7b4ae4f-3ef3-49eb-8c1a-47ae82fc19af.png)

-- Lot 2 T-Test
+- Lot 2 T-Test: P-value is 0.6072 so there is not enough evidence to reject the null hypothesis, and the two samples are statistically similar.
 ![Lot2 T Test](https://user-images.githubusercontent.com/102476861/177821009-7092574e-9f21-4bea-950f-9290c8758284.png)

-- Lot 3 T-Test
+- Lot 3 T-Test: P-value is 0.04168 so we can refute the null hypothesis that the two are statistically similar and accept that there are differences between the sample means.
 ![Lot 3 T Test](https://user-images.githubusercontent.com/102476861/177820499-0fd2cdd3-60d2-4c1f-bf4b-eac7efcc3198.png)